 Enhancing the Wine Cellar Look with Attractive Wine Cellar Flooring

 The application of custom wine cellar flooring can enhance the overall décor of a wine storage room.

 Various flooring materials are used in custom wine cellars, including marble, tile, slate, concrete or vinyl.
 Ideally floors should be sealed and insulated whenever possible.
 If concrete is present, a good concrete sealer should be used.

-Never use carpet in a wine room, because the cool and damp conditions can encourage the growth of molds and mildew.
+Keep in mind that you should never use carpet in a wine room.
+The cool and damp conditions can encourage the growth of molds and mildew.

 The use of reclaimed wine barrels can create an exceptional and distinct look in a wine cellar.
 This wood product comes from retired oak barrels, which are recycled into new construction materials.

 Installing the Proper Wine Cellar Lighting System

 Custom wine cellar design and wine cellar installation involves installing the proper lighting system for a wine storage space.
 Wine cellar lighting provides just the right amount of light to illuminate and accentuate different areas of the wine room.

 LED-based lighting is ideal for a wine storage environment because it produces little heat.
 Timer and dimmer switches are recommended to minimize exposure of wine bottles to light.
 Leaving the light on for long periods of time can lead to excess heat.